 Table 3.
 Wheat Ontologies interoperability assessment proposal

 3.2.
-Results of the ontologies’ data quality analysis
+Results

 Six of the resources present in the survey have been discarded in this analysis due to the fact that they are not ontologies (identified with the following numbers 8, 9, 10, 13, 14 and 15, see Annex 2).